 Debt Service Levy.
-The District's debt service levy for the 2018-2019 fiscal year was \$0.5320 per \$100 of assessed valuation.
+The District's debt service levy for the 2019-2020 fiscal year is \$0.5820 per \$100 of assessed valuation.
 Once indebtedness has been approved by the requisite number of voters voting therefor and bonds are issued, the District is required under Article VI, Section 26(f) of the Missouri Constitution to levy an annual tax on all taxable tangible property therein sufficient to pay the interest and principal of the indebtedness as they fall due and to retire the same within 20 years from the date of issue.
 The Board of Education may set the tax rate for debt service, without limitation as to rate or amount, at the level required to make such payments.